phoenixframework/phoenix/guides/testing/testing_controllers.md

 Randomized with seed 618478
 ```

 You may have noticed that this time the scaffold controller has generated fewer tests.
 Previously it generated 16 (we went from 3 to 19) and now it generated 14 (we went from 19 to 33).
 That's because JSON APIs do not need to expose the `new` and `edit` actions.
-We can see this is the case in the resource we have added to the router at the end of the `phx.gen.json` command:
+We can see this is the case in the resource we have added to the router at the end of the `mix phx.gen.json` command:

 ```elixir
 resources "/articles", ArticleController, except: [:new, :edit]